Skip to Navigation

 Min.
 GPA .0 .5 .75 1.3 2.0 2.0 2.0 2.0

-TAP/APTS and Courses within a Degree Program
+Courses Outside a Degree Program

 Full time students must be enrolled in a minimum of 12 credit hours within their degree program each semester to be eligible for a Tuition Assistance Program (TAP) award.
 If a student is receiving a TAP award and wishes to enroll in coursework outside his/her degree program, the course(s) must be above and beyond the minimum full time load of 12 credit hours.
 An exception is made for students who are entering their final semester (that is, the semester the student is scheduled to graduate).
 In the final semester, the student is not bound by the requirement and is permitted to enroll in coursework outside of his/her degree program in addition to the courses necessary for graduation to receive a TAP award.
+(This is not allowed for federal aid.)

 Part time students receiving Aid for Part Time Study (APTS) can only be funded for those courses pertaining to their degree program.